 Give in to Your ‘Dark Side’

-Tryptophan is an essential amino acid which is used by the body to create serotonin, a neuro-chemical that relaxes the brain.
+Tryptophan is an essential amino acid that is used by the body to create serotonin, a neuro-chemical that relaxes the brain.
 Dark chocolate, aside from its heart-boosting antioxidants, is one food that is rich in tryptophan.
 When buying, choose one that is high in cocoa solid but low in sugar to get the maximum goodness without the sugar crash later.

 Take Your Oats

 Complex carbohydrates enhance the absorption of tryptophan, which is in turn used to manufacture serotonin — nature’s Prozac.
-Oats fit the bill well as they contain high quality starches that won’t flood your blood with sugars and cause an insulin spike.
+Oats fit the bill well as they contain high-quality starches that won’t flood your blood with sugars and cause an insulin spike.
 They are also a good source of soluble fiber which helps to lower cholesterol in your blood.
 To get the soothing effect from oats, eat them together with some proteins such as nuts, seeds or dark chocolate.

 Say Moo for Milkilicious

 Is it any surprise that milk has calming effects?
 Just recall those nights when Mum used to tuck you in with a glass of warm milk.
 Milk works because it contains the protein tryptophan, which is converted to serotonin.
-This neurotransmitter not only helps you to relax, but also makes you sleep more soundly.
+This neurotransmitter not only helps you to relax but also makes you sleep more soundly.